johnny-honu/ultrawide_tiler/README.md

 This script depends on: wmctrl, xdotool, and xprop.

-This script is written for the X Window System; it does not work in Wayland.
+This script is written for the X11; it does not work in Wayland.

 ### GNU LICENSE
 This file is part of *ultrawide_tiler*.